juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 | ![Img1](/img/histo_Garamine.png) | ![Img2](/img/histo_Garosamine.png) | ![Img3](/img/histo_2Deoxystreptamine.png) |
 <figure>
   <p align="center">
-  <figcaption>**Figure X:** Clustering vs. docking score histograms for all major and minor Gentamicin components. </figcaption>
+  <figcaption>**Figure 17:** Clustering vs. docking score histograms for all major and minor Gentamicin components. </figcaption>
   </p>
 </figure>

 The most potent components (Gentamicins C and Sisomicin) consistently showed a well-defined, energetically favoured pose, with docking scores between -10 and -7 kcal/mol and cluster sizes of 70-80.
-In contrast, the minor components (i.e. Gentamicin X2, A, B, and B1) yielded higher scores (-6.5 to -5 kcal/mol) and more heterogeneous conformer distributions, with cluster sizes between 20–43 for their best poses.
+In contrast, the minor components (i.e. Gentamicin X2, A, B, and B1; Garamine, Garosamine, and 2-Deoxystreptamine) yielded higher scores (-6.5 to -4 kcal/mol) and more heterogeneous conformer distributions, with cluster sizes between 20–43 for their best poses.
-Interestingly, the smallest components (Garamine, Garosamine, and 2-Deoxystreptamine) showed very high cluster sizes (77–96), but in combination with weak docking scores (-4.8 to -3.9 kcal/mol).
-This likely reflects their reduced flexibility, which limits conformational sampling in AutoDock.
-Taken together, these results demonstrate the importance of integrating both docking score and cluster size for interpretation: relying on a single parameter could lead to misleading conclusions.
+Interestingly, the smallest scaffolds (garamine, garosamine, 2-deoxystreptamine) displayed very high cluster sizes (77-96).
+A plausible explanation is their reduced conformational flexibility, which limits exploration of alternative binding modes and yields families of closely related poses that cluster together.
+In this dataset, those compounds did not show favorable docking scores, underscoring why both score and cluster size should be considered jointly: interpreting either metric in isolation can be misleading.

 |index|Rank|Docking\_score|Mean\_score|Cluster\_size|Ligand|Pose|
 |---|---|---|---|---|---|---|